 “It’s critical that the federal, state and local governments are all on the same page and that we’re taking full advantage of everyone’s expertise and experience,” Walling said.
 “To date, the federal expertise has not been brought to the table.”

 Water has become a top issue in the city since customers received notice that Flint was in violation of the Safe Drinking Water Act because of the high level of total trihalomethanes (TTHM) in the water supply in 2014.”

-Even though the water has been declared safe, water officials struggled during the summer and residents are still complaining about the taste, smell, and appearance of their water – problems that have been blamed on aging infrastructure and hundreds of water main breaks.
+Even though the water has been declared safe, water officials struggled during the summer, and residents are still complaining about their water’s taste, smell, and appearance – problems that have been blamed on aging infrastructure and hundreds of water main breaks.

-It is a recurring supply problem that needs to be addressed, and hopefully, President Obama’s Administration can coordinate appropriate Federal expertise to assist Flint to resolve these issues.
+It is a recurring supply problem that needs to be addressed, and hopefully, President Obama’s Administration can coordinate appropriate Federal expertise to assist Flint in resolving these issues.